How to Help Employees Embrace Digital Clock Time and Attendance

 Have an advocate readily available to answer questions, conduct training refresher, and facilitate the transition smoothly during the first days of utilising the new time and attendance system.
 Having a support person do all these can mitigate employee frustration and polish the new system transition.

 Gain access to a plethora of opportunities to help employees learn.
-It will be beneficial to some if there is in-person or real-time interaction, while advantageous to others if there are self-paced audio, video, or article references.
+It will be beneficial to some if in-person or real-time interaction, while advantageous to others if there are self-paced audio, video, or article references.

 RosterElf is built with you in mind.
 Our online staff scheduling tool handles all your employee scheduling needs.